scikit-hep/scikit-hep.github.io/pages/developers/pytest.md

 This looks simple, but it is doing several things:

 * The name of the function includes `test`, so it will run as a test.
-* The Python `assert` statement is rewritten by PyTest to capture exactly what happens.
+* The Python `assert` statement is rewritten by pytest to capture exactly what happens.
 If it fails, you will get a clear, detailed report on what each value was.

-### Configuring PyTest
+### Configuring pytest

-PyTest supports configuration in `pytest.ini`, `setup.cfg`, or, since version 6, `pyproject.toml`.
-If you can require PyTest 6 (in other words, if Python 3.6+ is fine - PyTest is a developer requirement, not a user one, so limiting it is fine), then use `pyproject.toml`.
+pytest supports configuration in `pytest.ini`, `setup.cfg`, or, since version 6, `pyproject.toml`.
+If you can require pytest 6 (in other words, if Python 3.6+ is fine - pytest is a developer requirement, not a user one, so limiting it is fine), then use `pyproject.toml`.
 This is an example configuration:

 ```toml
 [tool.pytest.ini_options]